jstrait/wavefile/README.markdown

         # At this point, the writer will automatically be closed, no need to do it manually

 * Ability to query metadata about Wave files (sample rate, number of channels, number of sample frames, etc.), including files that are in a format this gem can't read or write.
-* Pure Ruby, so no need to compile a separate extension in order to use it.
+* Written in pure Ruby, so it's easy to include in your program.
+There's no need to compile a separate extension in order to use it.

 # Current Release: v0.8.0